To Memorize or Not: Is That Still The Question?

 If you follow these four tips, you will be one step above other people in the room, I promise you.
 One thing I've witnessed by being a reader in audition rooms is that the people who come in prepared are respected and remembered in a way that the people who come in and think they're going to wing it on their charm do not.
 So, don't allow your personality to be the only thing you're relying on.
 Come in prepared knowing that you've done everything you can to make this role your best role that you can play.
 And then when you’re finished, let go of the rest.

 What part of memorization do you struggle with the most?
 Do you have any other tips that have worked for you?
-Let me know how you prepare for an audition in the comments below.
+Let me know in the Broadway Life Coach Facebook Group.